AI-Assisted Testing & Tools

 Code Review Standards for Tests

-Tests should be reviewed with the same rigor as production code:
+Tests should be reviewed with the same rigor as production code.
+A culture where PRs without tests are blocked rapidly normalizes testing.

 Questions to ask in review: